helle253/face-scanner/scanner_app/README.md

 # face_scanner

-Scans a face using iOS's ARKit and lets you share the rendering via a native share sheet.
+Scans a face using iOS's ARKit and lets you share the rendering via a native share sheet in .obj format.